ibrod83/nodejs-web-scraper/readme.md

 const config ={
             baseSiteUrl: '',//Mandatory.If your site sits in a subfolder, provide the path WITHOUT it.
             startUrl: '',//Mandatory.
 The page from which the process begins.
-            usePuppeteer:false,//Whether the program should use Puppeteer behind the scenes(A new feature, with limited functionality) logPath:null,//Highly recommended.Will create a log for each scraping operation(object).
+            usePuppeteer:false,//Whether the program should use Puppeteer behind the scenes(A new feature, with limited functionality), puppeteerConfig:{timeout:30000,headless:false}//Only relevant if usePuppeteer is true.
+            logPath:null,//Highly recommended.Will create a log for each scraping operation(object).
             cloneFiles: true,//If an image with the same name exists, a new file with a number appended to it is created.
 Otherwise. it's overwritten.
             removeStyleAndScriptTags: true,// Removes any <style> and <script> tags found on the page, in order to serve Cheerio with a light-weight string. change this ONLY if you have to.